sirkells/wishlist/README.md

 - Make sure your project is on github
 - Go to your Travis account and start build
-- Travis automaticaly runs test whenever you make changes to the master
+- Travis automaticaly runs test and re-deploy app whenever you make changes to the master